The Library has a large print collection of government publications. This makes the library catalogue a useful starting point.

 Keyword author searches often work best.
 Since the jurisdiction (eg. Canada; United States; Ontario) is usually added to the name, this can be a very useful keyword.

-For example, the author keyword search "Ontario education" brings up the following in the author list to the left:
+For example, the author keyword search "Great Britain Foreign" brings up the following in the author list to the left:

 Note that over time government bodies may change name, split apart, recombine or go out of existence.